MarjorieLeduc/Shiny_PROTEOM_IC/README.md

 Make descriptive and statistical analysis using DIA-NN or Maxquant output and generate word and excel reports with PCA, heatmaps, volcanoplots...

 # Content
-DIANN_MaxQ_process.rmd analyses data from Maxquant or DIA-NN softwares and generates 4 files :
+RML_shiny_PROTEOMIC_2.9.R analyses data from Maxquant or DIA-NN softwares and generates 4 files :
 - a Word file containing report with many plots including PCA, heatmaps, volcanoplot ...
 - a Excel file containing protein quantifications, student tests results and number of peptides per proteins.
 - a txt file containing the same data as the Excel file